ssvassiliev/Summer_School_OpenMP/_episodes/02-hello_world.md

 In C all OpenMP - specific directives start with `#pragma omp`.

 How do we add in parallelism to the basic hello world program?

+OpenMP is a library of functions and macros, so we need to include a header file *omp.h* with prototypes and macro definitions.

 The very first directive that we will look at is the `parallel` directive.
 The `parallel` directive forks threads to carry out the work given in the `parallel` block of code.
 ~~~
 #include <stdio.h>
 #include <stdlib.h>